bareos/bareos/README.md

 ### LICENSE

-Barbossa is licensed under AGPL Version 3.
+The Bareos Web-Frontend is licensed under AGPL Version 3.